Watch NYC Health Commissioner Dr. Mary Bassett discuss the city's response to the latest Ebola threat in the U.S (NY1)

 What is Ebola?

-Ebola viral disease is a severe, often fatal disease that affects humans and some animals (like monkeys, gorillas, and chimpanzees).
+Ebola virus disease is a severe, often fatal disease that affects humans and some animals (like monkeys, gorillas, and chimpanzees).
 It is caused by the Ebola virus.

 How does Ebola spread?

-Since the virus can survive on surfaces for a short period of time, people can be infected by touching objects (like needles or bed sheets) that contain infected blood or body fluids.
+Since the virus can survive on surfaces for a short time, people can be infected by touching objects (like needles or bed sheets) that contain infected blood or body fluids.

 What are the symptoms of Ebola?